Blendify/blender-manual/blender_docs/manual/modeling/metas/properties.rst

 Update
 ======

-While transforming metas (grab/move, scale, etc.), you have four "modes" of visualization, located in the *Update* buttons group of the *Metaball* panel:
+While transforming metas (move, scale, etc.), you have four "modes" of visualization, located in the *Update* buttons group of the *Metaball* panel:

 Always